roqtech/roq-linter/README.md

     }
   }
 ```
+​

-Step 3: Some rules of this plugin need to be manually configured in your eslint configuration file(.eslintrc):
+**Step 3**: Some rules of this plugin need to be manually configured in your eslint configuration file(.eslintrc):
+​
 > ### no-invalid-dirname
+>
-> The configuration specifies the naming criteria for your directory names, what characters, what case, also do you want to allow numbers.
-The default configuration is to have lowercased alphanumeric strings with dots and hyphens.
+> The configuration defines the naming criteria for your directory names, including the characters to use, the case to use, and whether or not to allow numbers.
+By default, lowercase alphanumeric strings with dots and hyphens are used.
+​

 > ### no-use-deprecated-modules
+>
-> The configuration specifies the node modules that your project should not use.
-This rule helps in instances for modules that are popular amongst devs but have been deprecated.
+> The configuration specifies which node modules should not be used by your project.
+This rule is useful in situations where modules are popular among developers but have been deprecated.
+​

 > ### no-use-global-module
+>
-> The configuration specifies the nestjs modules that are global and hence need not be imported by other modules.
+> The configuration declares which nestjs modules are global and thus also aims to prevent other modules to import them.

-See our entire documentation here to know all the roq-conventions.
+​

+To know all the roq-conventions, have a look at our entire documentation [here](https://app.archbee.io/public/EpeZApNOPw_vb0lzacxnR/lwfc-roq-integrated-rulebook).